File Virginia Workers’ Comp Claim

-- You must cooperate fully with anyone who is helping you find a job.
+- If your doctor puts you on light-duty restrictions (temporary partial disability), you must cooperate fully with anyone who is helping you find a job.
 This includes attending appointments with employers and rehabilitation workers.
 However, you are NOT required to reveal personal financial information to a rehabilitation worker.

 - Notify your employer and insurance company if you find a job or have an increase in earnings while you are receiving workers’ comp benefits.